LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ### Insulin Sensitivities

-Your Insulin Sensitivities refer to the drop in glucose expected from one unit of insulin.
+Your Insulin Sensitivities refer to the drop in glucose expected from one unit of insulin over the full duration of the insulin action time.

+* At least one insulin sensitivity must be entered
+* A daily schedule with varying insulin sensitivities at different times of day can be entered using the &plus; sign

 [Guardrails for Insulin Sensitivities](#guardrails-for-insulin-sensitivities)